4 Deserts: The Last Desert (Antarctica)

 Fifteen individuals from around the world completed the inaugural event in 2006 becoming the first in the world to complete a 250 km footrace on the Antarctic continent.
 The Last Desert 2010 took place in November of that year in King George Island, Deception Island, and Dorian Bay.
 The Last Desert 2010 was featured 3 times on IMG's Transworld Sport.

 RacingThePlanet Series

 The RacingThePlanet Ultramarathon was introduced in 2008 as the 4 Deserts saw a desire for multi-day, multi-stage races in new countries.
 The concept was to supplement with 4 Deserts Race Series with one-off races in new locations each year.
 These locations did not have to be deserts, but it was preferred that they would retain some of the most desirable elements of the races in the original series including locations that were off the beaten track and where beautiful, cultural and physically challenging courses could be set.
-So far, the RacingThePlanet Ultramarathon has been held in Vietnam (2008), Namibia (2009), Australia (2010), Nepal (2011), Jordan (2012), Iceland (2013) and Madagascar (2014), Ecuador (2015), Sri Lanka (2016), Patagonia (2017) and New Zealand (2019).
-The RacingThePlanet Ultramarathon in 2021 is planned for Georgia, The Great Caucasus.
+So far, the RacingThePlanet Ultramarathon has been held in Vietnam (2008), Namibia (2009), Australia (2010), Nepal (2011), Jordan (2012), Iceland (2013), Madagascar (2014), Ecuador (2015), Sri Lanka (2016), Patagonia (2017), Zealand (2019), Georgia (2021) and Lapland (2022).
+In 2023, RacingThePlanet will celebrate 20 years with a special race in Jordan called "RacingThePlanet: The 20-Year Race.
+This special race will finish in front of the Treasury Building in Petra.